obonaventure/cnp3/book-2nd/principles/sharing.rst

 .. [#fcredit] In this section, we focus on congestion control mechanisms that regulate the transmission rate of the hosts.
 Other types of mechanisms have been proposed in the literature.
 For example, `credit-based` flow-control has been proposed to avoid congestion in ATM networks [KR1995]_.
 With a credit-based mechanism, hosts can only send packets once they have received credits from the routers and the credits depend on the occupancy of the router's buffers.

-.. [#fflowslink] For example, the measurements performed in the Sprint network in 2004 reported more than 10k active TCP connections on a link, see https://research.sprintlabs.com/packstat/packetoverview.php.
+.. [#fflowslink] For example, the measurements performed in the Sprint network in 2004 reported more than 10k active TCP connections on a link (no longer available online).
 More recent information about backbone links may be obtained from caida_ 's realtime measurements, see e.g.  http://www.caida.org/data/realtime/passive/

 .. include:: /links.rst